Data Analytics Migration

 }

-4. Data synchronization check
+4. Check data synchronization

-If Status is Active, it is normal.
+If the status is Active, it is normal.

 Stack Management > Cross-Cluster Replication